wso2-attic/ballerina-integrator/README.md

 ## Testing

 ### Before you begin
-* Run the SQL script `initializeDataBase.sql` provided in the resources folder, to initialize the database and to create the required table.
+* Download & Run the SQL script `initializeDataBase.sql` from [here](resources/initializeDataBase.sql), to initialize the database and to create the required table.
 ```
    $mysql -u username -p <initializeDataBase.sql
 ```
-NOTE : You can find the SQL script(`initializeDataBase.sql`) [here](resources/initializeDataBase.sql)

 - Add database configurations to the `ballerina.conf` file
    - `ballerina.conf` file can be used to provide external configurations to the Ballerina programs.
 Since this guide needs MySQL database integration, a Ballerina coniguration file is used to provide the database connection properties to our Ballerina program.